 Identifiers that have for-label bindings are typeset and hyperlinked based on definitions declared elsewhere (via defproc, defform, etc.).
-The identifiers code:line, code:comment, code:blank, code:hilite, and code:quote are handled as in racketblock, as are identifiers that start with .
+Unless escapes? is #f, the identifiers code:line, code:comment, code:blank, code:hilite, and code:quote are handled as in racketblock, as are identifiers that start with .